ShahroseShahzad/Kickstarter-Analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

+The most successful months for theater were in summer during May, June and July.
+The failed trend is fairly consistent.
+It did not change drasticaly during the months the theater campaign had successful outcome.

 - What can you conclude about the Outcomes based on Goals?

+The most successful campaings were either with the goal under 1000, or between 35000 to 45000.
+There were no play campaings canceled

 - What are some limitations of this dataset?

+There is not enough information to find out exactly what outside variables are effecting the trends so drastically.

 - What are some other possible tables and/or graphs that we could create?
+We could create a pivot chart for plays
+A Box Plot of the US Theater Plays by Goals and Pledged.
+Looking at the outcome of US plays in terms of overall Failed, Live, Successful and Cancelled.
 # Kickstarter-Analysis
 Performing Analysis on Kickstarter Data to Uncover Trends Project analysis